Roshan818/SlideGen_MCP/README.md

-Here’s a polished and professional `README.md` for your MCP tool setup:

----

 # Automated MCP SlideGen Tool

 This project consists of three MCP (Model Context Protocol) servers integrated with the Claude Desktop app to power context-aware GenAI workflows.
 Each server specializes in a unique task: